 Dozens of factors contribute to this “obesity epidemic.”
 The American Heart Association lists the top causes of obesity as:

 - Overall attitude and mental state

 Children, in particular, are at a high risk for obesity.
-Poor eating habits and an unhealthy lifestyle in their early years are difficult to make amends to when they become adults.
+Poor eating habits and an unhealthy lifestyle in their early years are difficult to amend when they become adults.

-Obesity directly contributes to a number of serious health conditions (the same ones concern life insurance companies).
+Obesity directly contributes to a number of serious health conditions, which are a concern for life insurance companies.